maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 import java.util.Map;

 /**
- * Example class to verify database connectivity and schema creation.
+ * Example demonstrating database connectivity and schema operations.
+ *
- * This class demonstrates how to connect to an Ignite cluster, create a table
+ * This class shows how to:
+ * 1. Connect to an Apache Ignite cluster
+ * 2. Create a table for vehicle position data
+ * 3. Perform basic CRUD operations to verify functionality *
+ * Run this example after initializing an Ignite cluster to verify
- * and interact with it using SQL operations.
+ * that your application can interact with the database correctly.
  */
 public class SchemaSetupExample {